Name: José Torres-Tama

 Q: What have been the defining moments of your journey as a playwright?

 A: Quite frankly, having funding support by the NPN and three commissioners for Aliens placed me in a unique position for the first time, and I was able to develop a professional strategy with collaborates that I could compensate for their creative contributions.
 I believe this becomes evident when people experience a performance that has been nurtured and developed over a few years now, and I have three versions of this piece that I perform.
 For Community Colleges and more moderate performances spaces and even conferences, I perform an a cappella version where I just shapeshift from one “extraterrestrial” character to another.
 I called this version Aliens Unplugged.

-For in-between spaces like the recent Houston return performance at MECA this past April, I performed at the 2nd tier production with sci-fi theater lighting effects and the soundscapes in between the transformations from one character to another.
-For state of the arts theater like what Vanderbilt University offered, I performed the full sci-fi high-value production that includes the film projections and hate cerise video graphics, and the 25 instruments in the air for an even more hallucinatory lighting effect.
+For in-between spaces like the recent Houston performances at MECA this past April, I performed the 2nd production version with sci-fi theater lighting effects and the soundscapes in between the transformations from one character to another.
+For state of the arts theaters like what Vanderbilt University offered, I perform the full sci-fi high-value production that includes the film projections and hate crimes video graphics, and the 25 instruments in the air for an even more hallucinatory lighting effect.